 - Visitors to your website can opt-in and consent via your consent mechanism by using our Consent API.

-- Our Identify API allows users who log into your product to be identified - in that case we assume legitimate interest.
+- Our Identify API allows users who log into your product to be identified - in that case there should be legitimate interest in the context of the GDPR.

 - A/B testing requires persistent control group membership tracking, so you need some form of user identification.